kivS/project-companies-aggregator/README.md

 # Discover what companies are working on what problems

 # TODO:
-- we need a way to track what problems were searched by users
+- List of interesting searches on webpage
-- Link to company website
+- bot to crawl link to company website

 ## Dependencies